ev3-showcase/ev3-scripts/README_EV3CAR.md

 # ev3car package
+> Ignore this readme if you are just setting it up, this is for development.
 ## Introduction
 The ev3car package is a package created to make using our demo car much easier.
 It takes out a whole lot of complexity regarding connecting, logging and various other topics, especially when it comes to blocking or non-blocking requests.